chaisql/chai/rfcs/001_context.md

 defer db.Close()
 ```

-It is very simple to write and to use.
-I think it should remain as-is.
+It is very simple to write and to use, it must remain as-is.

-If users want more power, there is the `genji.New` function.
+If users want more power, they must use the `genji.New` function.

 Opening a database can take time, even for Bolt or Badger, because accessing disks is unbounded (slow disks, NFS, etc.).
 It makes sense to have this a cancelable operation.

 ```go
 ctx, cancel := context.WithTimeout(context.Background(), 5 * time.Second)